Analysis | Inside the Astros’ crazy gamble and the Yankees’ ugly misplay that decided Game 2 of the ALCS

 In right field, Judge, like all three Yankees outfielders, was playing deep in an effort to prevent a ball from getting past him.
 When Correa’s liner went into the gap in right-center, he moved over quickly and cut the ball off before it reached the wall, exactly 343 feet from home plate.

+But it isn’t easy to stop a speeding locomotive, and Judge — at 6-foot-7, 280 pounds, the biggest position player in the game — needed a few extra steps to slow himself enough to make a throw, and the throw itself, made slightly across his body, may not have been his best.

-As the ball headed into the gap, second baseman Starlin Castro, the primary cutoff man, drifted into shallow right-center — standard operating procedure — and took the throw 183 feet from home plate while Gregorius, the secondary cutoff man, shadowed him, 137 feet from home plate, in case Judge made a longer throw that went past Castro.
+Meanwhile, as the ball headed into the gap, second baseman Starlin Castro, the primary cutoff man, drifted into shallow right-center — standard operating procedure — and prepared to take the throw 183 feet from home plate while Gregorius, the secondary cutoff man, shadowed him, 137 feet from home plate, in case Judge made a longer throw that went past Castro.

 Which is exactly what happened — by design, according to the Yankees, who knew Gregorius has a stronger throwing arm than Castro, making him the better choice to take the throw.